ExaDev/pickr/docs/README.md

-# RankSwipe Documentation
+# pickr Documentation

-This directory contains comprehensive documentation for the RankSwipe project.
+This directory contains comprehensive documentation for the pickr project.

 ## Documents